scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

 Origin and development
 ----------------------

 Awkward Array was intended as a way to enable particle physics analyses to take advantage of scientific Python tools.
-Particle physics problems are inherently structured, heavy on nested loops over variable-length lists.
+Particle physics problems are inherently structured, frequently needing nested loops over variable-length lists.
 They also involve big data, typically tens to hundreds of terabytes per analysis.
 Traditionally, this required physicists to do data analysis in Fortran (with custom libraries for data structures [hydra]_ before Fortran 90) and C++, but many physicists are now moving to Python for end-stage analysis [phypy]_.
 Awkward Array provides the link between scalable, interactive, NumPy-based tools and the nested, variable-length data structures that physicists need.

 Since its release in September 2018, Awkward Array has become one of the most popular Python libraries for particle physics, as shown in Figure :ref:`awkward-0-popularity`.
 The Awkward 0.x branch was written using NumPy only, which limited its development because every operation must be vectorized for performance.
 We (the developers) also made some mistakes in interface design and learned from the physicists' feedback.